bachya/simplisafe-python/docs/websocket.md

 }
 ```

-The "image_url" is an absolute url to a jpeg file.
-The "clip_url" is an absolute url to a short mpeg4 video clip.
-Both refer to the motion
+The "image_url" is an absolute URL to a JPEG file.
+The "clip_url" is an absolute URL to
-detected by the camera.
-These urls are still protected by the SimpliSafe access token, so you should fetch the urls using
+a short MPEG4 video clip.
+Both refer to the motion detected by the camera.
+These URLs
+are still protected by the SimpliSafe access token, so you should fetch the urls using:

 ```python
 bytes = await api.async_media(url)